Table of Contents

 This section will help you determine who is FAPE accountable for this student and who needs to submit this student to WISEdata.
 Depending on who places the student in day treatment (parents, county/courts, IEP Team), FAPE the responsibility of the student’s school/district varies.

-Definition of a Day Treatment Service: A Mental Health Day Treatment Service for Children means nonresidential care provided on prescription of a physician in a clinically supervised setting that provides case management and an integrated system of individual, family and group counseling or therapy or other services assembled pursuant to an individually prepared plan of treatment that is based upon a multi-disciplinary assessment of the client and his or her family and is designed to alleviate emotional or behavioral problems experienced by the client related to his or her mental illness or severe emotional disturbance, (as per DHS 40, Initial Certification Application).
+Definition of a Day Treatment Service: A Mental Health Day Treatment Service for Children means nonresidential care provided on prescription of a physician in a clinically supervised setting that provides case management and an integrated system of individual, family and group counseling or therapy or other services assembled pursuant to an individually prepared plan of treatment that is based upon a multi-disciplinary assessment of the client and their family and is designed to alleviate emotional or behavioral problems experienced by the client related to their mental illness or severe emotional disturbance, (as per DHS 40, Initial Certification Application).

 Data Element Information: The current LEA is responsible for submitting all data elements for students with an IEP/ISP in day treatment centers, and will need to be submitted to WISEdata.
 Students not receiving special education services attending a day treatment service, this student would most likely be exited, using the exit type ODO.
 If/when the student should return to school, change the exit type to TC.